 How do you decide which style and color of scarf will complement the outfit you are wearing?

-The black sweater tank and jacket with jeans above, were OK, but when I added the suede shoes and the bag, the colors of the scarf pulled the whole thing together, making the look more polished.
+The black sweater tank and jacket with jeans above were OK, but when I added the suede shoes and the bag, the scarf colors pulled the whole thing together, making the entire look more polished.

-I wore an old black faux leather jacket from Stein Mart with a Covered Perfectly top and black pants to dinner on this evening.
-The soft, supple black, white and gray blanket scarf has the same “attitude”.
+I wore an old black faux leather jacket from Stein Mart with a Covered Perfectly top and black pants to dinner one evening.
+The soft, supple black, white, and gray blanket scarf has the same “attitude.”
 It isn’t too dressy or silky.
 The jacket requires a more architectural design and fabric against the toughness of the faux leather.

-The Covered Perfectly top and pants were dressed up a bit with a vest and a colorful soft cotton scarf.
-The casual fabrics related to each other well.
+The Covered Perfectly top and pants were dressed up slightly with a vest and a colorful soft cotton scarf.
+The casual fabrics relate to each other well.

-I added the soft gray cashmere scarf/wrap because it related to the same tones of the gray overcoat.
+I added the soft gray cashmere scarf/wrap because it related to the same tones as the gray overcoat.

 The soft cotton rectangle shape scarf above was tied into the infinity style.
 The colors of the scarf relate to both the jeans and cashmere sweater.
 I wanted to fill in my neckline because the V of the sweater is a bit too low.